Epicrates striatus fosteri

 The future of this beautiful snake is uncertain.
 Once common on all the Bimini Islands, including East Bimini, North Bimini, South Bimini, and Easter Cay, populations have evidently been much reduced by human persecution, illegal collection, and development.
 Long ago, in the forties, Barbour lamented about "the extermination of what few land vertebrates there were once to be found on such islands as Cat Cay and Gun Cay."

-Editors note: recently through the efforts of the Shark Lab and others the Bimini population has been made aware of the importance of this exquisite boa.
+Editors note: Through the efforts of the Shark Lab and others the Bimini population has been made aware of the importance of this exquisite boa.
 As a result of this the Bimini boa populations have blossomed, especially on south Bimini.
 Today Shark Lab and others have placed PIT tags and tracked several dozen Bimini Boas!

 Text Courtesy of: